bfaloona/mango/README.md

     <h2>You did it!</h2>

-The above example highlights the key facets of authoring a content page.
+The above example highlights the key facets of a content page.

   1. A content page is stored as a file in the `content` directory.
 Here, the file name is `index.erb`.
-  2. The header, if defined, comes first and is embedded within triple-dashed (`---`) dividers.
+  2. The header, if defined, comes first and is embedded within triple-dashed `---` dividers.
   3. The body comes second, nestled comfortably below the header.
   4. The header is composed of key-value attribute pairs in [YAML](http://www.yaml.org/) format.
   5. The file's extension signals that the body should be treated as ERB.